Suspended animation: Count drags on as Biden nears victory

 Four days after the election, the U.S. presidential race hovered in suspended animation Saturday as the long, exacting work of counting votes brought Democrat Joe Biden ever closer to a victory over President Donald Trump.

-The verdict delay can be attributed to high turnout, a massive number of mail-in ballots and slim margins between the two candidates.
-But Biden held leads in Pennsylvania, Nevada and Georgia, putting him in an ever-stronger position to capture the 270 Electoral College votes needed to take the White House.
+The delay in producing a verdict can be attributed to high turnout, a massive number of mail-in ballots and slim margins between the candidates.
+Biden held leads in Pennsylvania, Nevada and Georgia, putting him in an ever-stronger position to capture the 270 Electoral College votes needed to take the White House.

-There was intense focus on Pennsylvania, where Biden led Trump by more than 27,000 votes, and Nevada, where the Democrat led by about 22,000.
-The prolonged wait added to the anxiety of a nation facing historic challenges, including the surging pandemic and deep political polarization.
+There was intense focus on Pennsylvania, where Biden led Trump by more than 28,000 votes, and Nevada, where Biden was up by about 22,000.
+The prolonged wait added to the anxiety of a nation facing historic challenges, including the surging coronavirus pandemic and deep political polarization.

-Biden addressed the nation Friday night near his home in Wilmington, Delaware, and acknowledged the sluggish pace of the count “can be numbing.”
-But he added: “Never forget the tallies aren’t just numbers: they represent votes and voters.”
+When Biden addressed the nation Friday night near his home in Wilmington, Delaware, he acknowledged the sluggish pace of the count “can be numbing.”
+But he added: “Never forget the tallies aren’t just numbers: They represent votes and voters.”

-He expressed confidence that victory ultimately would be his, saying, “The numbers tell us a clear and convincing story: We’re going to win this race.”
+He expressed confidence that victory ultimately would be his.
+"The numbers tell us a clear and convincing story: We’re going to win this race,” the former vice president said.

-Standing alongside his running mate, Sen. Kamala Harris, and against a backdrop of flags, Biden wasn’t able to give the acceptance speech his aides had hoped.
+Standing alongside running mate Kamala Harris, Biden wasn’t able to give the acceptance speech at that time that his aides had hoped.
 But he hit notes of unity, seemingly aimed at cooling the temperature of a heated, divided nation.

 “We have to remember the purpose of our politics isn’t total unrelenting, unending warfare,” he said.
 “No, the purpose of our politics, the work of our nation, isn’t to fan the flames of conflict, but to solve problems, to guarantee justice, to give everybody a fair shot.”

-Trump stayed in the White House and out of sight as the results gradually expanded Biden’s lead in must-win Pennsylvania.
-In the West Wing, televisions had remained tuned to the news amid trappings of normalcy on Friday, as reporters lined up for coronavirus tests and outdoor crews worked on the North Lawn on a mild, muggy fall day.
+Trump took to Twitter and remained out of sight as the results gradually expanded Biden’s lead in must-win Pennsylvania.
+On Saturday, Trump repeated baseless allegations of election fraud and illegal voting, but they were quickly flagged as potentially misleading by the social media platform.

-Trump’s campaign was mostly quiet -- a dramatic difference from earlier in the week, when officials vocally projected confidence and held a flurry of press conferences announcing litigation in key states.
-But his inner circle was touched once again by the coronavirus pandemic.
+Trump’s campaign was mostly quiet.
+It was a dramatic difference from earlier in the week, when officials vocally projected confidence and held news conferences announcing litigation in key states.
+But his inner circle was touched once again by the coronavirus.

-White House chief of staff Mark Meadows contracted the virus, according to two senior White House officials who spoke on condition of anonymity because they were not authorized to publicly discuss private matters.
+Trump's chief of staff, Mark Meadows, contracted the virus, according to two senior White House officials who spoke on condition of anonymity because they were not authorized to publicly discuss private matters.
 Several other members of the White House staff and Trump’s campaign team also tested positive.

 All-access digital subscription